- Moment is counting screen time in the middle of the night while I’m sleeping. What’s going on?

 Currently, iOS doesn’t have an easy way for an app to determine if you’re using your phone or not.
 That’s why there is no app (other than Moment) that does it well.

-To automatically track your phone use, Moment must be running in the background.
+To automatically track your screen time, Moment must be running in the background.
 Apple only allows apps to run consistently in the background in very specific use cases.
 Tracking the places you go is one of those, which allows Moment to run in the background.

 If you’re concerned about privacy, know that I am too.
 Location data is stored on your physical phone in a secure place that other apps cannot touch.
 Moment never sends that location data over the internet and I personally never see that data, by design.
 Your location data is your private data and I have no desire to collect it or sell it to anybody.